anilripla/learn-csharp/delegates/events.md

 # Delegate

-All events in the .NET class library are based on the EventHandler delegate, which is defined as follows:
+All events are based on the EventHandler delegate, which is defined as follows:

 ```csharp
 public delegate void EventHandler(object sender, EventArgs e);